hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 But if we leave the pollen grains alone for long enough, they will fall down and settle into *dynamic equilibrium* at the point where the pressure from the fluid balances the force of gravity.
-(We want the pollen grains to be light enough that this isn't the bottom of the container!)
 In other words, we have

 $$